 - Island of Mystery: Naturally, it's in the title.

 - Isle of Giant Horrors: As the name of the film suggests, it's an island of monsters - some of which are very big.
-Except they're all actually huge mechanical toys placed as part of the staged adventure.
+Except they're all actually huge mechanical toys placed there as part of the staged adventure.

 - Jungle Drums: Of course, with the cannibals.